Points North Staff

 Graphic Designer – she/her

 Shannon comes from a diverse background in performing, arts management and production.
 Originally from Maine, Shannon received her BFA from the New School University in NYC and her Master’s in Arts Policy and Practice at the Huston School for Film and Digital Media in Galway, Ireland.
 She has worked throughout the US and Europe under several scopes within the arts non-profit sector and within the commercial sector in Australia.
 Upon returning the US, Shannon was Operations Manager at Points North from 2016-2017 before transitioning to focused work in graphic design with a specialty in publication design—including design of the CIFF program since 2017.
-She is a founding member and designer of Holy Show, a magazine of contemporary life and culture in Ireland; described by the Irish Times in 2022 as “unquestionably the most beautiful” Irish literary journal.
-She is also a founding member and designer of Culch Magazine: Maine’s art and culture anthology which will debut in 2024.
+She is a founding member and designer of Holy Show, a magazine of contemporary life and culture in Ireland; described by the Irish Times as “unquestionably the most beautiful” Irish literary journal and celebrated in a 2024/2025 retrospective exhibition of the first 6 issues at the Museum of Literature Ireland.

 Deborah Rudolph